 The series will eventually have twelve courses, each of which should take one semester to complete.
-The first four courses are available thus far.
+The first eight courses are available thus far.
 Titles of all of the courses with brief descriptions and approximate grade levels are as follows:

 - Book 1: Fable - introduces narrative skills (grades 3-4)